DolphinWorld/udacitySelfDrivingCourse/P1/writeup.md

 After that, I called canny to get the edge information

 ![Edge image][edgeImage]

+To filter out edges not related to the traffic line, I filter the edges image use a trapezoid.

+![Region Edge image][regionEdgesImage]

+With the final edges mask page, I called hough lines to calculate the traffic lines;

+![Hough image][HoughImage]

+At the end, use weighted_img function to combine the original image and the traffic line image, and generated the following result image.

+![Result image][ResultImage]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...